Do I Need a Visa When Moving to Japan?

 - Visas: Depending on the type of visa you need will determine how much your visa will cost.

 - Pet or Car Transport: If you need to take your car with you or want to take your furry friend along, then this is another cost that you will need to consider.
+Check out our page on container shipping prices for all your shipping queries!

 There are many other costs that come along with moving overseas.
 If you’re interested in finding out more about moving costs, including the cost of removal services, then check out our international moving costs guide.